Speaking Engagements

 We value opportunities to share and build knowledge and are grateful to contribute to the conversation on Reconciliation and Indigenous inclusion at the foundation of our organization.

-With a team of experienced speakers, we present at multiple events annually, to audiences ranging in size from 5-1,000.
-We welcome the opportunity to share knowledge in Truth and Reconciliation, including Indigenous history and culture, economic Reconciliation, and more.
-We also share in any of our Areas of Practice.
+With a team of experienced speakers, we share knowledge in podcasts, magazines and newspapers and present at multiple events annually, to audiences ranging in size from 5-1,000.
+We welcome the opportunity to share knowledge on topics related to Truth, Reconciliation and Indigenous inclusion, Econcomic Reconciliation Histories of Colonial Harm and Indigenous Survivance Economic Reconciliation, or anything related to our Areas of Practice or Learning and Development Program.

-From a keynote address, participation on a panel, moderating a panel, leading a workshop, participating in a media interview or a fireside chat with a member of your team or community, connect with us and we’ll brainstorm an approach that works to meet your objectives.
+From a keynote address, participation on a panel, moderating an event, leading a workshop, participating in a media interview, podcast or a fireside chat with a member of your team or community, connect with us and we’ll brainstorm an approach that works to meet your objectives.

 In recent years, gender diversity on boards has been a hot topic of discussion and research has shown the importance of diverse voices on boards and their influence on organizational performance and decision-making.
 Following an overview or recent research findings conducted in partnership with DirectHer Network and Mount Royal University that fills the gap in previous research, Annie Korver participated in a conversation about the front end of the board talent pipeline to high highlight her board experience, aspirations, barriers, and training needed for board work.